 Immediately, I watched the first episode she sent me and I was hooked up after watching it.
 The story and the characters were so real and so relevant.
 Each character was designed so beautifully with his or her private traps.
 I have become a lifetime fan of the taxi-driver played by Noman Ijaz.

-I used to watch few episodes every day along with my wife.
+I used to watch a few episodes every day along with my wife.
 It was the only thing that gave us solace I this hour of examination and turmoil.

 This television serial—along with my dying parents—had become my life.
 It became an integral part of my life.
-So much that, the end time of both the parallels were almost same.
+So much that, the end time of both the parallels were almost the same.
 Both, the television serial and my parents came to an end together.

 Such is life.